How To Be The Emotional Coach Your Child Needs To Succeed

 Emotions send us signals that we need to pay attention to.

-Keep in mind, our emotions and feelings send us important signals.
-We need to pay attention to them and consider the message, which is difficult at times.
+Keep in mind our emotions and feelings send us important signals.
+We must pay attention to them and consider the message, which is sometimes tricky.
 Judging our feelings prevents us from understanding them.
-It generates more emotions and reduces the possibility of understanding the initial feeling and working through it.
+It generates more emotions and reduces the possibility of understanding and working through the initial feeling.
 If we as adults struggle with this, consider what young children go through.

-(Are you interested in learning more about how our feelings send us important signals?
-You'll find a whole post on the subject here: Our Feelings Send us Vital Signals)
+Are you interested in learning more about how our feelings send us necessary signals?
+You'll find a whole post on the subject here: Our Feelings Send us Vital Signals.

 Learn how to be an emotional coach.

-We have all been eye witness to a child when their emotions get hijacked, and they lose control of their behaviour in public.
+We have all witnessed a child when their emotions get hijacked, and they lose control of their behaviour in public.
 It's painful for the children and everyone involved!
 Parents respond to their children's emotions in various ways, but the best way to deal with it is to coach your child through the situation without judgment.
 When you act as an emotional coach in this way, it supports them by understanding their feelings and problem-solving the matter.

 1. Be aware of your child's emotions.